kyleget/whateverscript/README.md

 # WhateverScript

-A loose-typed companion to TypeScript.
+A loosely-typed companion to TypeScript.

 ## Installation
 ```